Single Lets vs. Multi-Lets: Which is Better?

 Long-Term Portfolio Strategy

 A balanced property portfolio often mixes both models.
 Single lets bring stability – long-term tenants, fewer headaches.
-Multi-lets provide the cash flow needed to accelerate investments.
+Multi-lets provide the cash flow needed to accelerate an investment portfolio, but can involve more work.
 The challenge is finding the right ratio.
-If you’re looking to build diversified residential holdings, a combination can smooth out the highs and lows of the market.
+If you’re looking to build diversified residential holdings, a combination could smooth out the highs and lows of the market.

 It’s worth exploring whether a particular property lends itself better to one model.
-Some locations are prime for single lets – think suburban family homes.
-Others, near universities or city centres, almost demand a multi-let setup because of tenant demand.
+Some locations are considered prime for single lets – think city centre areas with a large number of young professionals seeking stylish, private accommodation.
+Others, such as those near universities, could attract more demand for multi-lets.

 The Role of Management in Your Decision